What Is The Opposite Of Cautious

 Can caution become a limitation?

 Yes, excessive caution can hinder progress.
-Take this: avoiding all risks might prevent career advancement or meaningful relationships.
+To give you an idea, avoiding all risks might prevent career advancement or meaningful relationships.
 Striving for a balance between safety and opportunity is crucial.

 What role does confidence play in this context?